logo

 We are happy to bill your insurance for you.
 You may also use your health savings account to pay for visits, copayments or supplements.
 Check with your insurer to determine eligibility and benefits.
 It is the patient’s responsibility to pay any amount that their insurer denies.
 Verify Your Insurance Benefits

 Unfortunately naturopathic physicians are not included in Medicare or Medicaid health plans, including CHIP (Healthy Montana Kids).
+We would like to clearly state that this is not our choice, but due to the fact that naturopathic physicians are excluded from these programs.

 What are your fees?